davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/index.md

-Secondarily, Spring Boot for VMware GemFire provides developers with a consistent experience whether building and running Spring Boot, VMware GemFire applications locally or in a managed environment, such as with [VMware Tanzu Application Service](https://tanzu.vmware.com/tanzu) (TAS).
+Secondarily, Spring Boot for VMware GemFire provides developers with a consistent experience whether building and running Spring Boot/VMware GemFire applications locally or in a managed environment, such as with [VMware Tanzu Application Service](https://tanzu.vmware.com/tanzu) (TAS).